pantheon-systems/documentation/style-guide.md

 ## Titles

 For titles of helpdesk articles and WalkMe files, use gerunds (verb ending in "ing").
 Create concise, task-based titles so the user can scan a page and quickly find the information they are looking for.
+The title should be able to fit on 1-2 lines.

 **Examples**: